Close to Eden: Story

-Gombo returns home, and along the way stops to eat.
-We see that he has bought a bicycle and a tv.
+Gombo returns home, and along the way, stops to eat.
+We see that he has bought a bicycle and a TV.
 He falls asleep and has a strange dream featuring his drunk, horseback-riding relative as Genghis Khan and his wife as the Khan's wife.
 The Khan flies a black flag with a white eagle.
-In the dream both he and Sergei are captured and killed, while the TV set is destroyed.
+In the dream, both he and Sergei are captured and killed, while the TV set is destroyed.

 Gombo awakes from his dream and arrives home with the TV and other items.
-The family members interact with the new objects in stereotypical ways: Gombo gives his mother bubble-wrap from the packaging and she proceeds to pop one single bubble at a time, his daughter plays with the bell on the bicycle and his son pops out of the box the tv arrived in.
-Gumbo ignores his wife so she remains sitting and kneading dough in preparation for dinner.
-Gumbo, together with his children, set up the tv and a small wind turbine.
+The family members interact with the new objects in stereotypical ways: Gombo gives his mother bubble-wrap from the packaging, and she proceeds to pop one single bubble at a time; his daughter plays with the bell on the bicycle, and his son pops out of the box the TV arrived in.
+Gombo ignores his wife, so she remains sitting and kneading dough in preparation for dinner.
+Gombo, together with his children, sets up the TV and a small wind turbine.

 He and his family switch between watching a news broadcast, the presidents of the US and Russia officially agreeing to peaceful interaction, and a badly sung variety show.
-The tv sits under the movie poster.
+The TV sits under the movie poster.
 Gombo's wife, saddened when learning that he bought no condoms, leaves the yurt.
-We then see her on the tv and she invites her husband to follow her with a gesture.
-Gombo follows leaves the yurt, appears on the tv and follows her out onto the steppes, sticking an urga (a long stick with a lasso on the end used to capture animals) into the ground in a traditional signal that a couple is being intimate.
+We then see her on the TV, and she invites her husband to follow her with a gesture.
+Gombo follows and leaves the yurt, appears on the TV, and follows her out onto the steppes, sticking an urga (a long stick with a lasso on the end used to capture animals) into the ground in a traditional signal that a couple is being intimate.
 There are shots of the happy family members and Sergei.
-The scene returns to the urga and a voiceover from Gombo's fourth son, who was conceived at this time, concludes the film.
+The scene returns to the urga, and a voiceover from Gombo's fourth son, who was conceived at this time, concludes the film.
 The urga is replaced by an industrial chimney belching smoke.